Figure skating: Olympic champ Zagitova storms to world skate title

 Skating to music from the opera "Carmen", Zagitova dazzled in a lace black and flame-red dress, flying straight into a triple lutz, triple toe-loop combo and finishing with a flurry of jumps before covering her face with her hands.

-"It's been a tough year but it is such a thrill to win gold," said Zagitova, who suffered an Olympic hangover as she slumped to seventh at last year's world championships in Milan.
+"It's been a tough year but it is such a thrill to win gold," said Zagitova, who suffered an Olympic hangover as she slumped to fifth at last year's world championships in Milan and fifth at the Russian nationals.

-"This is for all the people who have helped me through the hard times this past year."
+"This is for all the people who have helped me through the hard times this past year.
+I'm just so happy, there are no words."

 Tursynbaeva, runner-up to Kihira at the recent Four Continents meet, squealed with delight as her score was announced.